All Stamford Youth will Graduate from High School and Obtain Postsecondary Degrees and/or Employment.

 This initiative aims at fostering the development of non-academic, essential skills needed for success in college and career.
 The CAN has created a common language based on the following:

-- eight competences from the National Association of Colleges and Employers (NACE)
+- Eight competencies from the National Association of Colleges and Employers (NACE)

 - Stamford Public Schools’ strategic vision for developing habits of Mind, Body, and Heart

-We are working on supporting community based organizations, the school system, students, and parents to improve and increase opportunities to develop these essential non-academic skills.
-To view the Skill Building for Success additional resources, click here.
+We are working on supporting community-based organizations, the school system, students, and parents to improve and increase opportunities to develop these essential non-academic skills.

 Bridge to College is a free program that provides as-needed resources, support, and guidance to students between high school graduation and the first day of college classes.
 Bridge to College is open to all Stamford graduating seniors, no matter what college they plan to attend.